-Once the heartland of the Cham civilisation, today this sparkling coastline of ravishing white sands is Vietnam's premier destination for beach holidays.
+This stupendous coastline of ravishing white sands and azure bays is Vietnam's premier destination for beach holidays.
 If your idea of paradise is reclining in front of turquoise waters, weighing up the merits of a massage or a mojito, then you have come to the right place.

 Few parts of Vietnam stir the imagination with the lure of adventure quite like the highlands.
-The ribbon that is the Ho Chi Minh Highway winds its scenic way past coffee plantations, pine-studded mountains, rice paddies with their wallowing buffalo, enormous reed-covered lakes and peaceful hill-tribe villages, laying down the challenge of a two-wheeled journey.
+The ribbon that is the Ho Chi Minh Hwy winds its scenic way past coffee plantations, pine-studded mountains, rice paddies with their wallowing buffalo, enormous reed-covered lakes and peaceful ethnic minority villages, laying down the challenge of a two-wheeled journey.

 Pronounced ‘hway’, this deeply evocative capital of the Nguyen emperors still resonates with the glories of imperial Vietnam, even though many of its finest buildings were destroyed during the American War.
 Hue owes its charm partly to its location on the Perfume River – picturesque on a clear day, atmospheric even in less flattering weather.